The Texting Habit That Made Me Closer With My 93-Year-Old Mom

 Here is a photo of my beautiful, vibrant 93 year old mom.

-My book Your To Die For Life is filled with tools that have helped me to connect more meaningfully to the people I adore… and stop wasting energy on things that don’t matter.
+If you enjoyed this essay… you might truly love my newest book Your To Die For Life .. which is filled with tools that have helped me to connect more meaningfully to the people I adore… and stop wasting energy on things that don’t matter.

 If you’re someone who wants to live more vividly, love more bravely, and leave fewer things unsaid… I think you’ll really connect with my book.